New Zealand Antarctic Heritage Trust

 Hillary's Hut, also known as Hut A or the Trans-Antarctic Expedition (TAE) Hut, was the first building constructed at Scott Base.
 It was built by a team led by Sir Edmund Hillary in 1957 and it was from here that Sir Edmund later led an historic expedition to the South Pole.
 In fact, the Hut was Hillary's home as he wintered over on the Ice in 1957.

-Currently there is an international team of ten working in Antarctica.
 Their main conservation programme is the extensive conservation of the Commonwealth Trans-Antarctic Expedition hut, the foundation of New Zealand’s Scott Base and the only building intact from that expedition.